devonkoch/keyboard_shortcuts/README.md

 `command + shift + 4` : native OS X screenshot ; `command + shift + 4`, then `space`, selects a window and its shadow

+`command + j` : for Desktop, show view options to enable icon snapping and sorting

 ## Chrome / Sublime /  Bash / most apps with tabs

 `command + n` : create new window (`shift + command + n` for Sublime)